-Upper Knob (PWR-VOL-PROG-RCL) - The upper knob has these five functions:

-- Turn it to turn the system on and off. - Turn it to control the volume. - Press it to display the time when the ignition is off. - Press it to change between the clock and the radio station frequency displayed when the radio is on. - Press it to change sides of a tape when a cassette is playing.
+PWR-VOL-PROG-RCL: This knob turns the system on and off and controls the volume.
+Press the knob to display the time with the ignition off, to switch between the clock and radio when the radio is on, and to go from one side of the tape to the other when a tape is playing.